malte88/rsg-socialclub-api/README.md

 Start the script with `npm run start` or `node .` and login to the browser window that opens and make sure to check Remember Me to stay logged in.

 Stop the script and set SC_LOGIN back to false now just start and let it run to always get fresh bearertoken.

+To test the api go to `http://localhost:4000/api/getProfile/name=<profilename>` if you use the standart port